Group Inference in High Dimensions with Applications to Hierarchical Testing: Introduction

-High-dimensional linear regression has found many applications in modern data analysis through extracting useful information from complex data.
-Statistical inference in the high-dimensional sparse linear regression is an important but also challenging problem.
-In the past few years, there {has been} a fast growing literature {on this topic.} The current paper addresses an important and long-standing statistical inference problem, {namely inference or testing significance of groups of covariates.} Specifically, we consider the following high-dimensional linear regression
+Statistical inference for high-dimensional linear regression is an important but also challenging problem.
+This paper addresses a long-standing statistical problem, {namely inference or testing significance of groups of covariates.} Specifically, we consider the following high-dimensional linear regression